 - (1) All hazardous waste is either recycled, sent to compost or to incineration for energy recovery. - (2) Our emissions and energy performance reflect all our operations and are calculated based on the SBTi methodology. - (3) Our SBTi target does not include electricity from our customers' cold beverage equipment. - (4) Includes plants and distribution centers.
 In 2021, we obtained I-REC for the renewable energy supply of our operations, including plants and distribution centers. - (5) From total assessments made by The Coca-Cola Company to significant suppliers identified. - (6) Suppliers with a low performance evaluation: those who have been evaluated on several occasions and have not demonstrated a significant improvement.
-In-site audits are made in order to perform a root cause analysis and a period of time is given for improvements (otherwise the supplier will be penalized). - (7) All suppliers assessed, no matter their performance evaluation, have an action plan. - (8) All suppliers assessed participate in an ESG training program (minimum of 6 months) and additional suppliers were part of the Supplier Leadership Program for Climate Transition. - (9) 2021 and 2022 does not include turnover at the Mexico Corporate Head Office. - (10) The salary analysis does not consider unionized or tabulated (fixed value) employees. - (11) CSM is a qualitative and quantitative index that measures customer service in commercial and distribution areas.
+In-site audits are made in order to perform a root cause analysis and a period of time is given for improvements (otherwise the supplier will be penalized). - (7) All suppliers assessed with substantial actual or potential negative impacts are supported in implementing corrective action plans.
+Additionally, all suppliers evaluated through desk or on-site assessments have an action plan outlining the necessary actions to maintain their status and pursue continuous improvement.

+(8) All suppliers assessed participate in an ESG training program (minimum of 6 months) and additional suppliers were part of the Supplier Leadership Program for Climate Transition.

+- (9) 2021 and 2022 does not include turnover at the Mexico Corporate Head Office. - (10) The salary analysis does not consider unionized or tabulated (fixed value) employees. - (11) CSM is a qualitative and quantitative index that measures customer service in commercial and distribution areas.
 In addition to this, we implement comprehensive measurement and listening tools, as well as standard cycles to attend customers' requests.